tspindler-cms/vwv-cvn65-modern/README.md

 * No weaponry
 * No normal maps or roughMet maps are available currently, textures will be redone later
 * ICLS is not working correctly
+* Helo operations are largely untested and recovery for 16 helos is broken